net-cat/SpigotDocker/README.md

 You can add a `_JAVA_OPTIONS` environtment variable, if you want.

 	docker run -e _JAVA_OPTIONS="-Xmx24G" -d -v <volume name>:/spigotmc -p 25565:25565 --name <container name> spigot_runner

+When you first create a new world, you have to accept [Mojang's EULA](https://www.minecraft.net/en-us/eula/) and then start the server manually.

+	docker exec -it <container name> accept-eula
+	docker exec -it <container name> cmd start

 You can manage the server with docker exec.